octavecms/sitemap-bundle/README.md

-VideInfraSitemapBundle
+OctaveSitemapBundle
 ========================

 ## Installation

-### Step 1: Download VideInfraSitemapBundle using composer
+### Step 1: Download OctaveSitemapBundle using composer

 Add a custom git repository to your composer.json